patruong/lifeAndDeath/index.md

 # Blog

+## 2021-04-14-15 Looked at a lot of histrograms, PCA and restructured the code and wrote report.

+As title mentions...
+A report in google drive..

+## 2021-04-13 Protein summarization seem to yield good results.

+Pipeline is

+normalize, the ratios of values between samples should be same (pwilmart), to remove batch effect.

+Perform aitchison to allow to work with the data in euclidean space.

+TOP3 (average of top 3 peptide intensities as protein quantity) to get protein intensities.

+raw -> sl -> irs -> tmm -> aitchison -> Top3

+Protein existing in less than 2 samples are discarded.

+Going to make the DE protein experiment as well.

 ## 2021-04-10-12 More histograms, pca and protein summarization.

 Kept trying to fix the batch effect...
 Combat seems to be doing some wierd fill-ins of 0 (NaN) values, that I don't want.
 They do not make sense.
 (I should read combat to understand what to make of this).